Cockeysville, Maryland: Grand Lodge

 The Grand Lodge of Maryland, Ancient, Free, and Accepted Masons, is located in Cockeysville on a 250 acre campus.
 It includes a castle-like structure known as Bonnie Blink ("Beautiful View" in Scots), which is the retirement home for Master Masons, Eastern Star ladies and eligible family members.
 Located throughout the Grand Lodge are detailed, hand-laid tile storyboards depicting Masonic themes.

 Adjacent to the Grand Lodge building is the Freemason's Hall, containing the Maryland Grand Lodge Museum.
 The museum has the desk that George Washington resigned his commission on, prior to becoming president, a rare Latin Bible from 1482, and some jewels and regalia of Maryland's past Grand Masters.

-Commerce and industry

-The Texas Quarry, near of the intersection of I-83 and Warren Road, dating back to the 19th century, produces limestone and marble, including the marble used in the first phase of construction (1848–54) of the Washington Monument, the whiter portion towards the bottom half of the monument.
-During the second phase of construction (1880–84) the monument had to be finished using a slightly different-colored stone, most of which came from the Beaver Dam Quarry (now Beaverdam Pond) near the intersection of Beaver Dam Road and McCormick Road.

-Blocks of local marble were also used in 1836 as rail supports in the track bed for the Padonia Road section of the Baltimore and Susquehanna Railroad (which later became part of the Northern Central Railway); the use of marble instead of wood was an experiment that was soon after abandoned.

 Geography

 Cockeysville is located at 39°28′24″N 76°37′36″W (39.473273, −76.626703), north of the Baltimore Beltway (Interstate 695) along Interstate 83 and York Road.
 It is bordered on the east by Loch Raven Reservoir, on the south by Timonium, and on the west by rural Baltimore County.
 Most commercial activity is concentrated along York Road.

 According to the United States Census Bureau, the CDP has a total area of 29.9 km2, of which 29.5 km2 is land and 0.4 km2 of it (1.21%) is water.